villrv/oscv2/README.md

 Postgres was chosen but the choice was not dictated by any requirements.

+## Running Postgres and Opensearch

+Docker compose files for running Postgres and Opensearch are in [the docker directory](docker/).

 ## Development Website Operation

 Running the development website is standard for Django, but some basic commands are: